lea-margery/Recommender-Systems/README.md

 Which is why, the second model implemented is a variant of SVD, the Funk SVD, which is designed to work with sparse matrix.
 It is also very efficient and has a computational efficiency.

-After the implementation, the model was evaluated on the test set to check if the recommendations were fair and logic.
+After the implementation, the model was evaluated on the test set, using RMSE metrics, to check if the recommendations were fair and logic.

 ## 🎞️ Results and Conclusion <a name="conclusion"></a>